B3nC123/Crypto-Analyser/README.md

 ## Troubleshooting

-1. Reddit API 401 errors:
+1. Sentiment Analysis:
-- Verify your Reddit API credentials in .env
+   - If sentiment scores seem incorrect, check the news feed URLs in the configuration
-- Ensure your Reddit application has the correct permissions
+   - Verify the cryptocurrency symbol matches exactly (e.g., "BTC" not "Bitcoin")
-- Check if your Reddit account is verified
+   - Check if the sentiment window duration is appropriate for your needs

 2. Binance API issues:
    - Confirm your API keys are valid
    - Check if you have the necessary API permissions
    - Verify your IP is not restricted

 3. Dashboard not loading:
    - Ensure both backend and frontend are running
    - Check if ports 8080 and 8501 are available
    - Look for errors in the application logs

 ## Contributing